 Remove all HTML tags: usestriptagsFilter

-When we get the article content field in the template (for example,archive.Contentit is usually the HTML content rendered by Markdown, when it is, simply add it after|striptagsFilter, the system will automatically strip all HTML tags from the content, leaving only plain text.
+When we get the article content field in the template (for examplearchive.Content,it is usually the HTML content rendered by Markdown)when it is simply appended with|striptagsThe filter will automatically strip all HTML tags from the content, leaving only plain text.

-The template system of AnQi CMS escapes HTML tags by default when outputting content for security (such as replacing<becomes<To prevent potential XSS attacks.
-When we need to manipulate the actual HTML structure, such as removing tags, we usually add a closing brace to the content variable.|safeFilter, telling the system that this content is safe HTML that does not require escaping and can be operated on directly.
-Therefore, the usual writing would be:
+The Anqi CMS template system escapes HTML tags by default when outputting content for safety (such as converting <becomes&lt;),to prevent potential XSS attacks.
+When we need to manipulate actual HTML structures, such as removing tags, we usually append to the content variable.|safeThe filter tells the system that this content is safe HTML, it does not need to be escaped, and can be operated on directly.
+Therefore, the common usage would be:

 {{ archive.Content|safe|striptags }}

-Remove specific HTML tags: useremovetagsFilter
+Remove specific HTML tags: usingremovetagsFilter

 Sometimes, we may not want to remove all tags, but selectively retain some tags, removing only specific tags.
-For example, we may want to retain paragraph tags<p>and newline tags<br>But remove all image tags<img>And link tags<a>And bold tags<strong>.
+For example, we may want to retain paragraph tags<p>and newline tags<br>But remove all image tags<img>, link tags<a>And bold tags<strong>.